openedx/docs.openedx.org/source/educators/concepts/communication/running_discussions.rst

 responses is sometimes called a thread.
 Discussion threads are saved as part of the course history.

-.. only:: Partners

- For information about participating in discussions, see the `course discussions index`_ section in the *EdX Learner's Guide*.
- Consider referring learners in your courses to that section, which describes the structure and features of edX course discussions, and provides useful information to help learners make the most of their participation in course discussions.

-.. only:: Open_edX

 For information about participating in discussions, see the `course discussions index`_ section in the *Open edX Learner's Guide*.
 Consider referring learners in your courses to that section, which describes the structure and features of course discussions, and provides useful information to help learners make the most of their participation in course discussions.

 ************************************************